 - A Comprehensive Security Framework Will be Required for Bold Initiatives.
-Alongside its priorities in domestic economic development, India’s government will need to formulate a proper series of geopolitical actions to enable and secure its development and position India well in its rise in global significance.
+Alongside its priorities in domestic economic development, India’s government Vladimir Putin…the first P-5 leader to telephone Modi expressed hope that the two leaders will work jointly to consolidate strategic partnership and further build on their chemistry. will need to formulate a proper series of geopolitical actions to enable and secure its development and position India well in its rise in global significance.
 The key initiatives may well include: negotiating peace with Pakistan; becoming a pragmatic ally of the US, while clearly recognising areas such as trade where its interests may well diverge from its partner; increasing its participation in international bodies such as the UN, WTO and others to build international credibility; and assuming the role of a superregional power player in Asia while managing its increasingly complex relationship with China.

 - India’s Rise Should Target Placing it Among the Trialogue that will Shape the 21st Century.
-India is set to emerge as one of the three nations shaping the course of the 21st century alongside the United States and China, introducing multi-polarity in what would otherwise be a bipolar world order.
+India is set to emerge as one of the three nations shaping Congratulations to Prime Minister Modi and his BJP party on their BIG election victory!
+Great things are in store for the US-India partnership with the return of PM Modi at the helm.
+I look forward to continuing our important work together! the course of the 21st century alongside the United States and China, introducing multi-polarity in what would otherwise be a bipolar world order.
 India will need to ensure constructive relationships with both countries to ensure its seat at the table in addressing the world’s major issues going forward.
 With both the US and China significantly more powerful than India for the foreseeable future, India will need to facilitate, mediate and serve as a balance between the two superpowers.

 - Embrace Fully the Development of the First Scaled Information Age Nation.
 China was the last of the scaled economies to become an Industrial Age economy.
 India can be the first Information Age one.
 The disruptive impact of technology is being felt on the western economies and societies in a series of national and regional voting upsets, Trump, Brexit, EU elections have all shown the pain of industrial age economics and politics.
 While technology undoubtedly poses risks, as seen by social media’s harmful impact on democracy by propagating fake news and divisiveness, it of course continues to transform the opportunities for rising economies like India to leapfrog the old models of banking, healthcare, education and inclusion of every type.